hillierlab/hillierlab.github.io/_pages/team.md

   <img class="photo-right" src="/assets/images/member_photos/B.Luca.jpg" alt="Luca Benedek">
   <div class="member-text">
     <h3>Luca Benedek, MSc student </h3>
-    <p>I work as an animal house assistant in the laboratory.
+    <p>I work as an animal house assistant in the group.
 I find it important to maintain the animals’ well-being and support the researchers’ work effectively.
 Outside the lab, I love folk music and I am learning to play the zither and viola.</p>
   </div>
 </div>